LemmyMwaura/Awwards/README.md

 ---
 ### Introduction
 Awwards Clone.
-A basic clone of the famos Awwards website.
+A basic clone of the famous Awwards website.
 Performs user authentication, stores user data in a database and Images are stored in a CDN.

-The goal of this project is to do a bit of practise on django.
-It performs user authentication and allows users to submit their projects for review or add reviews to other user's projects.
+The goal of this project is to do a bit of practice on django.
+It allows users to submit their projects for review or add reviews to other user's projects.

 Project is written with django 4.0.3 and python 3 in mind.